Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube

 \section{Abstract}

-We present the Monte-Carlo analysis report for the magnetic response of the single-walled nanotube using the Metropolis and Wang Landau algorithms.
-Our nanotube architecture uses the spin half Ising model with nearest neighbors interaction.
-We find the phase changes from ferromagnetic/anti ferromagnetic to paramagnetic by modifying the system interaction parameters.
-We determine the transition temperatures for varying interaction strength in the absence of the magnetic field.
-We find the transition temperature changes with the external magnetic field for a fixed interaction strength.
-Our study confirmed that the transition from ferromagnetic/anti ferromagnetic to paramagnetic is second order. \\ Key words: Nanotube, Ising model, Monte-Carlo techniques, Phase changes, transition temperature.
+The Monte Carlo analysis for the magnetic response of a single-walled nanotube using the Metropolis and Wang Landau algorithms is reported in the present paper.
+The nanotube architecture used in the present study utilizes the spin half Ising model with nearest neighbors interaction and obtained various magnetic orderings namely, ferromagnetic, G-type anti-ferromagnetic, A-type anti-ferromagnetic, and C-type anti-ferromagnetic.
+It is also found that the phase changes from ferromagnetic/anti-ferromagnetic to paramagnetic with the modificiation of system's control parameters.
+The transition temperatures is determined for various interaction strength in the absence of magnetic field and for fixed interaction strength with the inclusion of external magnetic field.
+The present study confirms the transition from ferromagnetic /anti-ferromagnetic to paramagnetic is a second order transition.\\ \\ Key words: Nanotube, Ising model, Monte-Carlo techniques, Phase changes, transition temperature.